ucgmsim/nzgmdb/wiki/Home.md

 ---

 ## ⚙️ Software Pipeline Execution
-While the flowchart provides a conceptual overview of the NZGMDB pipeline's data dependencies, the actual software implementation is optimized for performance and diverges slightly from this sequential structure.
+While the flowchart provides a conceptual overview of the NZGMDB pipeline's data dependencies, the actual software implementation is optimised for performance and diverges slightly from this sequential structure.

 The pipeline is therefore composed of subtasks that can be run independently.
 These subtasks are listed below, along with links to their detailed documentation to explain what parts of the site and event streams the task invloves.